Meadarchive/meadarchive/backend/docs/api-docs.md

 # API Documentation for meadarchive backend
 ### The backend api is a collection of endpoints that the frontend interacts with to manipulate and access the data it needs.
-Although the backend will attempt to identify the user and will restrict some data access if it cannot the authentication itself is handled by firebase.
+Although the backend will attempt to identify the user and will restrict some data access ff it cannot.
+The authentication itself is handled by firebase.

 ## Authorization
 Some routes are "public" routes and do not require for the server to identify the user in the quest.
 For example GET routes such as `/batch`.